Helmets.org

 To protect against head injuries the headgear must be in place between head and hard object at the moment of impact.
 That requires an inflatable headgear to be inflated prior to the impact.
 If the airbag deployment mechanism is not functioning for any reason the rider has no protection.
 If the wearer has not turned on the switch, or the batteries are depleted, or the sensors fail, there will be no protection.
 In addition, any impact that does not involve typical motions of a fall will not trigger inflation.
 The airbag would not be inflated for impact with the overhanging back of a truck, an overhanging tree limb or low bridge, for example.
 Cyclists also encounter vertical hazards: stanchions, utility poles, bridge abutments, motor vehicles, trees and other elements in their environment where the first impact to the head can occur before a fall or other change in head direction.
 And finally there are moving hazards in the form of large mirrors on motor vehicles that can overtake a cyclist and strike their head from behind without warning.
 In all of these cases a conventional helmet will be in place at all times, while an inflatable will not be in position to manage the impact.

 The most devastating crashes would not involve any deployment of the airbag prior to the impact, even if the deployment mechanism were 100% reliable.
 That level of reliability is highly unlikely, and the speed of deployment may or may not be adequate.
 A conventional helmet is already in place.
 This Youtube video if halted at the right moment shows that had the stunt rider's wheel encountered the bench only a short distance further along he could have hit his unprotected head on the stanchion before the Hövding inflated.
-Here are two photos from that video and a companion video with a different point of view of the same stunt:

-The next frame would show the Hövding just beginning to inflate.
+The next frame shows the Hövding just beginning to inflate.
 In numerous other demonstration videos found online the stunt riders carefully avoid any contact with a stanchion other than with their shoulder or a part of the bicycle, since a direct head impact would be unprotected by any airbag deployment and very likely to cause serious injury.

 A reactive inflatable may not be in position when an impact occurs.
 The Introduction to the Swedish lab test protocol included with the petition states: "When an inflatable head protector is used in normal bicycling there is no protection against a direct hit to the head.
 Also the head protector offers limited protection against pointed objects."
 It also notes that it "offers limited protection when the head protector has only partially reached inflated status prior to head impact."